Lebanese Stuffed Zucchini- Kousa

 - If Lebanese zucchini is not available near you, you can use dark green zucchinis.
 You will have to cut each zucchini in half and hollow each side out.

-More Lebanese Recipes?
+More Lebanese Stuffed Recipes?

 Lebanese Stuffed Cabbage Rolls